Rights and responsibilities

-As the local administrator of the Project-based and Mod Rehab programs, Seattle Housing Authority:
+As the local administrator of the Housing Choice Voucher Program, Seattle Housing Authority:

 - Determines whether tenants are eligible for the program

-- Pays the program's portion of the rent and utilities to the landlord in a timely manner
+- Pays the program's portion of the rent to the landlord in a timely manner

 - Inspects units to ensure that they are sanitary, safe, and decent